usgs/geomag-web-absolutes/readme_dependency_install_specifics.md

         npm install -g php

 6. Close and re-open your terminal so that your new PATH is loaded.
-   Make sure to navigate back to your `earthquake-eventadmin` project directory.
+   Make sure to navigate back to your `geomag-baseline-calculator` project directory.

         git config --global url."https://".insteadOf git://